 You could join this magical northern lights minibus tour or hop onto this super jeep northern lights tour with a photographer guide for a more personal experience.

-For an even more unique experience, you could take a northern lights boat cruise out into Faxafloi bay, which departs from Reykjavik harbor.
+For an even more unique experience, you could take a northern lights boat cruise out into Faxafloi Bay, which departs from Reykjavik Harbor.

 Another option is to rent a car and search for the aurora yourself using Iceland's northern lights forecast as your guide.
 You should, of course, only be hunting in the dark hours, so the evening is the best time.

-Whale Watching in March in Iceland
+Whale Watching in Iceland in March

 Photo from Scenic 3 Hour Whale Watching Boat Tour in Faxafloi Bay with Transfer from Reykjavik